 The Results and Discussion section includes a description of how groundwater banking projects measure against alternatives in terms of economic and environmental sustainability factors.
 The analysis includes a cost comparison of groundwater banking projects for IID, in comparison to the strategies implemented if no groundwater banks are implemented.
 The environmental sustainability factors are discussed qualitatively, and from the perspective of identifying potential ecological resource impacts that IID should consider.
 The section also includes an analysis for how these strategies meet water security objectives.

 Based on the analysis of economic factors, environmental sustainability factors and the ability to meet future water security needs, the analysis provides results for IID’s policy makers to consider when evaluating groundwater banking projects in the future.

 Morton, Sara, "Groundwater Banking in Imperial Irrigation District: Planning for Future Water Scarcity on the Colorado River" (2015).
-Master's Projects.
+Master's Projects and Capstones.
 144.